vishkid84/vDesign/README.md

 As the site admin:
 - One of the main purpose of the site is to showcase my two core skills - PowerPoint design and web design/development
-- I need a shopping page to sell already designed PowerPoint and Bootstrap templates for those who are looking for a quick and simple solution
+- I need a shopping page to sell already designed PowerPoint and Bootstrap templates for those who are looking for a quick and simple solution.
+This should also help in generating income.
 - I need a page to pen down my thoughts about the two areas - PowerPoint and web.
 This helps in building confidence among users about my skills and also aids in some interaction with the users
 - I should have a contact page ready for people looking to contact me